ARKANSAS

 (1861), Maysville

-A CSA camp located one and one-half miles northeast of town on the grounds of the Benton County Harmonial Society (marker on AR 72).
+A CSA training camp located one and one-half miles northeast of town on the grounds of the Benton County Harmonial Society (marker on AR 72).
 The post transferred to Camp Stephens.
 The barracks were burned in 1864.

 Camp Jackson